 This galactic blockchain would harvest the energy of unsettled star systems, rogue planets, and interstellar gas clouds.
 It would have a hashrate larger than the total energy usage of entire Type II civilizations.
 Over millions of years, it would slowly mint its fixed supply of coins, blithely robust to the occasional nova or rogue black hole.

 So far we have confined our speculations to the human species.
 But, having come this far, there is no reason we should stop.
 Should other intelligent civilizations exist in our galaxy, will they also discover blockchains?
 Will their future societies resemble ours, organized into planetary, stellar, and galactic blockchains?
 Will blockchains of different species ever interact?

 If so, what will happen to our hyperbitcoinized future humans when they detect an indisputably intelligent extraterrestrial transmission which consists of … block headers?

-If you enjoyed this article, stay tuned for Part III!
+If you enjoyed this article, read Part III here!